Copyright 2017-2018 Rigetti Computing

 ParameterSubstitutionsMapDesignator = Mapping[Union["Parameter", "MemoryReference"], ExpressionValueDesignator]

-[docs]def substitute(expr: ExpressionDesignator, d: ParameterSubstitutionsMapDesignator) -> ExpressionDesignator: """ Using a dictionary of substitutions ``d``, try and explicitly evaluate as much of ``expr`` as possible.
+[docs] def substitute(expr: ExpressionDesignator, d: ParameterSubstitutionsMapDesignator) -> ExpressionDesignator: r"""Explicitly evaluate as much of ``expr`` as possible, using substitutions from `d`.
 This supports substitution of both parameters and memory references.
 Each memory reference must be individually assigned a value at each memory offset to be substituted. :param expr: The expression whose parameters or memory references are to be substituted. :param d: Numerical substitutions for parameters or memory references. :return: A partially simplified Expression, or a number. """ if isinstance(expr, Expression): return expr._substitute(d) return expr

 def _substitute(self, d: ParameterSubstitutionsMapDesignator) -> Union["Parameter", ExpressionValueDesignator]: return d.get(self, self) def __str__(self) -> str: return "%" + self.name def __hash__(self) -> int: return hash(self.name) def __eq__(self, other: object) -> bool: return isinstance(other, Parameter) and other.name == self.name